dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ![A white background with black text Description automatically generated](media/5d5e1f07842cc149e1993f61d5e69a12.png)

-3.  **Tribal Nations of the Lower Basin manage their own settled water rights**
+1.  **Tribal Nations of the Lower Basin manage their own settled water rights**

-![A graph with different colored text Description automatically generated with medium confidence](media/TribalNationsFigureNoBorder.png)
+![A pie chart with numbers and a number of states AI-generated content may be incorrect.](media/76d65ebe7158969bcef62dd8bcad94ca.png)

 This User Guide provides context information for each individual and group choice within the immersive model.
 The document also explains how choices build